royalt1234/Darey.io-PBL/Project-11.md

 Install Visual Studio Code and configure it to connect to your newly created GitHub repository.

-Clone down your ansible-config-mgt repo to your Jenkins-Ansible instance
+Clone down your ansible-config-mgt repo to your Jenkins-Ansible instance:
 ```
 git clone <ansible-config-mgt repo link>
 ```